 KMF in partnership with industry and education, continues to raise aspirations and enhance career development.

-Over the last four years YEOTY has reached more than 17,000 students, worked with over 25 high schools and, through KMF and local sponsors, invested over £550,000 in encouraging young people to take up a career engineering and STEM projects.
-Although the task changes annually, the aim remains the same: to capture the imagination of our young people and fire their enthusiasm towards careers in a STEM-related subjects or apprenticeships.
+Over many years YEOTY has reached more than 17,000 students, worked with over 25 high schools and, through KMF and local sponsors, invested over £550,000 in encouraging young people to take up a career engineering and STEM projects.
+Although the task changes annually, the aim remains the same: to capture the imagination of our young people and fire their enthusiasm towards careers in STEM-related subjects or apprenticeships.

 The Lego Project — 2017

 Design — Innovate — Compete

 Students are challenged to unleash their creativity with the task of building, programming and testing, real-life robotics using Lego technology.

 The Space Project — 2016

 Students were challenged to launch balloons into near space carrying GoPro Cameras to complete scientific experiments of their choice.
 Schools competed to achieve the best 'selfie' in space.

 Students were provided with a MakerBot Z18 3D Printer and tasked with a brief to design and print a gadget.
 Students pitched their gadgets to a 'Dragon's Den'-style judging panel.